 Boerewors is a traditional South African sausage.
-It is delicious, but like all sausages, it’s an involved process to fill the sausage casings.
-These homemade boerewors patties are based on the recipe for boerewors so you get the great taste without the hassle.
+It is delicious, but like all sausages, it's an involved process to fill the sausage casings.
+So I made patties instead!
+These homemade boerewors patties are based on the traditional recipe for boerewors so you get all the great taste without any of the hassle.

 What is boerewors?

-Boerewors (literally translated as ‘Farmer’s Sausage) is a traditional South African sausage made from ground beef, pork and spices and normally sold in a coil, unlike the more common links we are used to today.
-It is quite a spicy sausage, flavoured with ground corriander, all spice, cloves and vinegar.
+Boerewors (literally translated as 'Farmer's Sausage) is a traditional South African sausage made from ground beef, pork and spices and normally sold in a coil, unlike the more common links we are used to today.
+It has a distinctive taste, being flavoured with ground coriander, allspice, cloves and vinegar, and is utterly delicious.

 On a Saturday morning, the smell of boerewors permeates the air around all the shopping centres, as pop-up caravans sell boerewors rolls to hungry shoppers.
-And no self-respeting church bazaar or school fete would be compete without the obligatory boerewors stand.
+And no self-respecting church bazaar or school fete would be complete without the obligatory boerewors stand.

-Boerewors sausage is the South African equivalent of the American Hot Dog, or the German Wurst, or the English Banger.
-This boerewors patty recipe I am sharing today has all the great taste of boerewors, but none of the effort of making sausages.
+Boerewors sausage is the South African equivalent of the American Hot Dog, the German Wurst, or the English Banger.
+This boerewors patty recipe I am sharing today is made with all the spices that go into proper boerewors, and it tastes just like proper boerewors, but with none of the effort that goes into making proper boerewors sausages.

 How to cook boerewors